Discipline: Literature – fiction

 MacDowell Fellowships: 1993, 1999, 2000, 2001, 2006, 2011, 2016, 2018

-Jayne Anne Phillips is the author of six novels, Quiet Dell (Wall Street Journal Best fiction of 2013, Kirkus Reviews Best of 2013 selection), Lark and Termite (Heartland Prize, 2009 National Book Award finalist, National Book Critics Circle Award finalist, Prix de Medici Etranger finalist), MotherKind (New England Book Award), Shelter (Academy Award by the American Academy and Institute of Arts and Letters), Machine Dreams (included in The New York Times’ Best Books of the Year, National Book Critic’s Award Finalist in fiction), and Night Watch and two widely anthologized story collections, Fast Lanes, and Black Tickets (Sue Kaufman Prize for First Fiction).
+Jayne Anne Phillips is a Pulitzer Prize winner and the author of six novels, Quiet Dell (Wall Street Journal Best fiction of 2013, Kirkus Reviews Best of 2013 selection), Lark and Termite (Heartland Prize, 2009 National Book Award finalist, National Book Critics Circle Award finalist, Prix de Medici Etranger finalist), MotherKind (New England Book Award), Shelter (Academy Award by the American Academy and Institute of Arts and Letters), Machine Dreams (included in The New York Times’ Best Books of the Year, National Book Critic’s Award Finalist in fiction), and Night Watch (winner of the 2024 Pulitzer Prize for Fiction).
+She has also written two widely anthologized story collections, Fast Lanes, and Black Tickets (Sue Kaufman Prize for First Fiction).
 She is the recipient of a Guggenheim Fellowship, two National Endowment for the Arts Fellowships, a Bunting Fellowship, a Howard Fellowship, and a Rockefeller Foundation Bellagio Fellowship.
 Information, essays, and text source photographs on her fiction can be viewed at www.jayneannephilips.com.

 Portrait by Elena Siebert